On divisorial stability of finite covers: Introduction

 The most applicable special case is when $G$ is cyclic of degree $m$, $\Delta_Y$ is taken to be trivial and $\Delta_X$ is the integral divisor such that Riemann--Hurwitz produces $K_Y=\pi^*(K_X+(1-1/m)\Delta_X)$.
 Theorem \ref{intromainthm} then gives the following corollary:

 \begin{corollary} $(Y,L_Y)$ is $G$-equivariantly divisorially stable if and only if $((X,(1-1/m)\Delta_X);L_X)$ is log divisorially stable. \end{corollary}

 Analogous results holds for divisorial semistability.
 The proof compares the divisorial measures used to define divisorial stability of $(Y,L_Y)$ to the corresponding objects on $(X,L_X)$, and uses non-Archimedean geometry to compare various associated numerical invariants.
-The advantage of divisorial stability over K-stability is analogous to the advantage exploited by Boucksom--Jonsson in their work on openness of divisorial stability in the ample cone: the numerical invariants involved in the definition of divisorial stability involve an entropy term that is \emph{easier} to manage than the analogous quantity involved in K-stability, while the \emph{energy} (or \emph{norm}) terms become more complicated; much of the proof involves understanding the behaviour of these energy terms under finite covers.
+The advantage of divisorial stability over K-stability is analogous to the advantage exploited by Boucksom--Jonsson in their work on openness of divisorial stability in the ample cone: the numerical invariants involved in the definition of divisorial stability involve an entropy (or log discrepancy) term that is \emph{easier} to manage than the analogous quantity involved in K-stability, while the \emph{energy} (or \emph{norm}) terms become more complicated; much of the proof involves understanding the behaviour of these energy terms under finite covers.
+We emphasise again this key advantage of divisorial stability: while handling the energy terms becomes more involved than with the traditional approach, one should expect these terms to generally be more manageable (as is the case both in the present work and in Boucksom--Jonsson \cite{bj_non_arch_ii}).
+By contrast, the entropy term---behind much of the difficulty of K-stability---becomes considerably simpler to understand.